 🌷 When I am choosing a doctor, I always tell them I am on disability and ask if they will assist with my reviews if needed.

 Some doctors tell me right away that they will never do disability paperwork.
 Some doctors have an office policy about “no disability paperwork.”
 That is not the right doctor for me. – RL

 🌷 Tell your doctor about all your symptoms and how much they limit you.
 Try to talk with her about this while she is writing in your records.
 If you tell her while she is examining you or while she is standing at the sink, she may not remember everything you say. – BC

 🌷 I made a special appointment with each of my doctors to fill out disability paperwork.
 I just knew they weren’t going to fill out the forms if I didn’t sit there with them.
 Plus, I wanted to be there to answer any questions they might have.
 If I wasn’t there, they would have had to guess, and they might guess wrong. – Violet

 🌷 When I go to the doctor, the first thing I say is an update on my condition.
 It makes me feel better that what is written in my records is accurate.
 I don’t care if I repeat myself every time.
 It usually sounds something like this: “I am continuing to have severe, disabling symptoms from Fibromyalgia and Lyme Disease.
 I have severe fatigue, dizziness, and widespread pain.
 I cannot stand more than ten minutes or sit up more than twenty minutes most of the time.
-When my symptoms are bad, I need a caregiver to assist me with eating, bathing and dressing.” – JL
+When my symptoms are bad, I need a caregiver to assist me with eating, bathing and dressing.” – Linda

 🌷 I discovered that most of my doctors were documenting my symptoms wrong (For example, I would report joint pain, and they would write nerve pain or muscle cramping).